 Twin Cities Harvest Festival and Corn Maze

-You can find this pit at the Twin Cities Harvest Festival and Corn Maze in Brooklyn park.
+You can find this pit at the Twin Cities Harvest Festival and Corn Maze in Brooklyn Park.
 Just North of the Twin Cities you will find just over 20 acres of farmland transformed into an amazing fall festival celebration.
-Mr. Bouwman and his family decided to utilize part of their farm to created this magical place and it has soon become a staple in the community.
+Mr. Bouwman and his family decided to utilize part of their farm to create this magical place and it has soon become a staple in the community.

 Each trail marker held some type of Vikings-related trivia question.
 If you used your maps clues and answered the trivia question correctly, you would be entered to win 1 of 5 $100 visa gift card.
 If anyone is wondering what the answer is, I believe it is “a be flip mktg hdqrs conj”.
 OK… seeing as though I only made it to about 5 of the different markers, I’m not the person to ask.
-The only pro sports I’ve ever followed is Baseball.
+The only pro sports I’ve ever followed is Baseball which is why I call tell you how to get the best Deals on Food and Ticket at Target Field.
 The few letters I did select were pure guesses.
 They also had a much easier word scramble game on the boards for the kids.

 Each year the Twin Cities Harvest Festival teams up with a different organization to help inspire their maze design.
 In addition to the design, a portion of each ticket sold will go towards a charity.
 In the past 5 years, they have raised over $150,000 for these charities.
 This year, in celebration of the inaugural season of the Vikings US Bank Stadium, a portion of the tickets sales will go towards the Children Fund.

 The Corn Pit